Pam wrote to me to settle a debate between the younger and the older employees in her office. Her brief question was this:

 Whatever style you choose, be consistent.
 I always use lowercase letters: 4 p.m.

 Pam's coworkers were apparently arguing about whether to include the zeros.
-Omit zeros when the time is on the hour, but include them in a list of varying times like this one:
+Omit zeros when the time is on the hour (unless you want to emphasize the time precisely), but include them in a list of varying times like this one:

 7:00 a.m.
 Registration